chauff/cse1500-web-transcripts/Lecture-http.md

 The first three header fields contain information about the user such as an email address, the identifying string for the user's device (though here device is rather general and refers to a particular type of mobile phone, not the specific phone of this user), and the web page the user came from.

 In reality, users rarely publish their email addresses through the `From` field, this field is today mostly used by web crawlers; in case they break a web server due to too much crawling, the owner of the web server can quickly contact the humans behind the crawler via email.
 The `User-Agent` allows device/browser-specific customization, but not more.
 Here is a concrete example of the `User-Agent` a Firefox browser may send: `Mozilla/5.0 (Macintosh; Intel Mac OS X 10.13; rv:68.0) Gecko/20100101 Firefox/68.0`.
+A number of services (e.g. [userstack](https://userstack.com/)) exist that provide interpretations of the user-agent string.
 The `Referer` is similarly crude: it can tell us something about a user's interests (because the user had just visited that resource) but does not enable us to uniquely identify a user.

 To conclude, the HTTP headers `From`, `Referer` and `User-Agent` are not suitable to track the modern web user.
 We cover the `Client-IP` header next and `Authorization` in a [later section](#http-basic-authentication).